-- A. Every petition, communication or address to the Council shall be in respectful language and is encouraged to be in writing. - B. Public Comment - 1.
+A. Every petition, communication or address to the Council shall be in respectful language and is encouraged to be in writing.

+- B. Public Comment - 1.
 Individuals or groups wishing to speak at a regular Council meeting shall be recognized by the presiding officer during the Public Comment section of the meeting.
 Groups wishing to make a presentation are encouraged to submit a written request to the Clerk of Council by noon on the Thursday prior to the regular meeting date. - 2.
 Public comments shall be for the purpose of allowing members of the public to present any Town business related matter, which, in their opinion, deserves the attention of the Council.
 They shall not serve as a forum for debate with the Council. - 3.
 Candidates running for any public office who wish to appear before the Council on issues related to their candidacy shall do so under Public Comments; and, shall adhere to the five minute time limit. - 4.
-Remarks shall be addressed directly to the Council and not to staff, the audience, or the media. - 5.
+Remarks shall be addressed directly to the Council and not to staff, the audience, or the media - 5.
 The presiding officer shall open the Public Comments. - 6.
 Each speaker shall clearly state his or her name and address.
-If the speaker is uncomfortable stating his or her address in public, he or she may provide that information privately to the Clerk of Council after speaking. - 7.
-There shall be a time limit for each individual speaker of 5 minutes. - 8.
-A representative of a group may have up to ten (10) minutes to make a presentation.
+If the speaker is uncomfortable stating his or her address in public, he or she may provide that information privately to the Clerk of Council after speaking.

+- 7. There shall be a time limit for each individual speaker of 5 minutes. - 8.
+A representative of a civic association, a home owners association, or any organizations formally recognized and current with Internal Revenue Service and/or the Commonwealth of Virginia State Corporation Commission shall have ten (10) minutes for their presentation.
+In the event that there is a question as to whether an organization is recognizable for purposes of the extended time limitation, the presiding officer shall so determine.
 The representative shall identify the group at the beginning of his or her presentation.
 A group may have no more than one spokesperson.

 - 9. There shall be no comment by speakers during Public Comment on a matter for which a public hearing is scheduled during the same meeting. - 10.
 Any issue raised by the public which the Council wishes to consider may be put on the agenda for a future Council meeting or work session by consent of the Town Council. - 11.
-Once the Council has heard a presentation from an individual or organization on a particular subject that has been previously denied by the Town Council or for which the Town Council declined to advance consideration thereof, the individual or organization may not make another presentation on the same subject within three (3) months of the first presentation, except by a majority vote of the members of the Council present and voting. - 12.
 The above rules notwithstanding, members of the public may present written comments to the Council or to individual Council members at any time during the meeting.
-Such written comments shall be submitted through the Town Clerk. - C. Other than as stipulated above or during public hearings, no person shall be permitted to address the Council orally, except by permission of the Council, and such permission shall not be granted unless with the consent of a majority of the members of the Council present at such meeting. - D. No speaker's time shall be extended except by a majority vote of the Council members present. - E. Any person who desires to submit written statements for forwarding to the Council prior to a Council meeting must submit a copy to the Clerk of Council by 12:00 noon on the Tuesday preceding the Council meeting.
+Such written comments shall be submitted through the Town Clerk. - C. Other than as stipulated above or during public hearings, no person shall be permitted to address the Council orally, except by permission of the Council, and such permission shall not be granted unless with the consent of a majority of the members of the Council present at such meeting. - D. No speaker's time shall be extended except by a majority vote of the Council members present. - E. Any person who desires to submit written statements for forwarding to the Council prior to a Council meeting must submit a copy to the Clerk of Council by 12:00 noon on the Date of the Council meeting.